 The disaster-proof Black Box protects and transfers the data lag from its location at the primary site, eliminating bandwidth costs related to synchronous replication.

-RPO = 0 at Flash Speeds
+Continuous Application Availability at Flash Speeds

 Phoenix protects the most recent not-yet-replicated snapshot and is the only technology that enables continuous application availability of flash-based storage arrays.